kupehtci/DOCUMENTATION/GCP/GCP - Network.md

 * VPC networks have no region or zone.
 * VPC networks with associated routes and firewall rules.
-* Each subnet defines a range of IPv4 addresses or CIDR block and auto-provision IPs to resources that belong to it within this CIDR block.
+* Each subnet[^3] defines a range of IPv4 addresses or CIDR block and auto-provision IPs to resources that belong to it within this CIDR block.
 * Instances must have an internal IPv4 to communicate with Google API services

 ### Other resources